IDMNYU/audiolab/docs/arp.md

 A scan of the original ARP 1601 owner's manual can be found [here](./pdf/ARP-Sequencer-Owners-Manual.pdf).

-The ARP 1601 in the IDM Analog Studio is based on the [JMLS DIY 1601](https://synthcube.com/cart/j.m.%20logan%20synths/1601-sequencer-diy), and was built for us by Patch Point in Berlin in 2020.
+The ARP 1601 in the IDM Audio Lab is based on the [JMLS DIY 1601](https://synthcube.com/cart/j.m.%20logan%20synths/1601-sequencer-diy), and was built for us by Patch Point in Berlin in 2020.

 <img src = "./img/1601.png" width="100%" title="1601 Schematic" alt="1601 Schematic">